iangreenleaf/node-tumblrbot/Readme.md

 # Get the most recent video post
 tumblr.video("funblog.tumblr.com").last (data) ->
   console.log data.posts[0].title

+# Or get it without the array
+tumblr.video("funblog.tumblr.com").one (post) ->
+  console.log post.title
 ```

 You can pass any options specified in the [Tumblr API]: